ThibaultFillion/strengths/README.rst

 To run the unit tests, run either :code:`run_all_tests.py` or :code:`pytest` in the `tests` directory.

-Licence
+License
 -------

-Strengths's source code and documentation are licensed under the terms of the `MIT Licence <https://github.com/ThibaultFillion/strengths/blob/main/LICENCE>`_.
+Strengths's source code and documentation are licensed under the terms of the `MIT License <https://github.com/ThibaultFillion/strengths/blob/main/LICENSE>`_.
-You'll find the licence text in your strengths installation root file, or in the root file of the project's GitHub repository.
+You'll find the license text in your strengths installation root file, or in the root file of the project's GitHub repository.

 Initial authors